cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/object-mapped-tables.rst

 ObjectMappedTable Exploration
 ============================================

-An ObjectMappedTable is a system Dataset that can write java objects to a Table by mapping object fields to Table columns.
+An ``ObjectMappedTable`` is a system Dataset that can write Java objects to a Table by mapping object fields to Table columns.
 It can also be explored in an ad-hoc manner.

 Creating an ObjectMappedTable